Skip links

 • Mañana: Tomorrow

-• Pasado mañana: After tomorrow.
+• Pasado mañana: The day after tomorrow

 • Nunca: Never